Frederic-K/info-modal-component/README.md

   isModalOpen ? (
     <InfoModal
       setIsModalOpen={setIsModalOpen}
-      // Set your Props here //
+      // Set your Props here to custom the component // />
-    />
   ) : null
 }